Home ยป Recipes ยป Main Dish Recipes ยป Pork ยป Country Ham with Red Eye Gravy

 • Mix the coffee, water and cornstarch together and pour into the pan.

-• Cook while stirring to dislodge any drippings from the bottom of the pan.
+• Cook while stirring to dislodge all the drippings from the bottom of the pan.
+Reduce the heat and let the gravy simmer briefly to finish cooking.

 Notes